stdlib-js/stdlib/README.md

 <!-- /.banner -->

 * * *

-# stdlib

-> A standard library for JavaScript and Node.js.

 <!-- Section to include introductory text.
 Make sure to keep an empty line after the intro `section` element and another before the `/section` close. -->